What is a Guarantor Loan?

 What are Guarantor Loans Useful for?

-Guarantor loans are useful if you do not have a good credit history.
+Guarantor loans can be useful if you do not have a good credit history and wish to rebuild your credit score.
 This is because every time you make a monthly payment on time, you will get a good mark on your credit rating.

-This is an effective way to rebuild your credit score, as it makes it much more likely that you will be accepted for credit in the future.
+This will help make it more likely that you will be accepted for credit in the future.
 Such as, for a standard unsecured loan, mortgage or credit card, without having to use a guarantor.

 Yet, this will only work if you make your loan repayments on time.
 If you fall behind, you could further damage your credit score.